jamesec/jamesec.github.io/o/browsers.md

 ## Browsers on mobile devices
 ### iOS
 [Firefox Focus for iOS](https://firefox.com/en-US/browsers/mobile/focus/) is minimal by design—its bookmarks and quick-launch area can hold only four links.
 I appreciate the simplicity, but that’s also why we need another iOS browser.

+Oh, it's better to turn these off in its settings:
+- Allow Remote Improvements
+- Daily Usage Ping
+- Automatically Send Crash Reports

 [Orion browser by Kagi for iOS](https://apps.apple.com/us/app/id1484498200) is a fast, free, web browser for iPhone and iPad with no ads, no telemetry.